EnableX/voice-bridge-call/README.md

 - Set port.
 Default port is set to 5000.
 It is an optional configuration.
   - `export SERVICE_PORT=`

-- SSL Certificate (Self Signed or Registered).
-It is required configuration.
-  - Make a directory called certs on the root of the project
-    - `mkdir certs`
-  - Change to certs directory
-    - `cd certs`
-  - Create and Install certificates
-    - `openssl req -nodes -new -x509   -keyout example.key -out example.crt   -days 365   -subj '/CN=example.com/O=My Company Name LTD./C=US'; cat example.crt > example.ca-bundle`
-  - use the certificate .key [self signed or registered]
-    - `export CERTIFICATE_SSL_KEY=`
-  - use the certificate .crt [self signed or registered]
-    - `export CERTIFICATE_SSL_CERT=`
-  - use the certificate CA[chain] [self signed or registered]
-    - `export CERTIFICATE_SSL_CACERTS=`
-  - switch to the root of the project
-    - `cd ..`

 ## Starting the client application script
 - To start the service,
   - `node client-bridge-call.js`